gvwilson/thirdbit/src/fiction/iffy/index.md

 she swore she would find a way to fly again.

-After one last lift from a thermal rising off a stretch of exposed rock they began a long, slow descentc
+After one last lift from a thermal rising off a stretch of exposed rock they began a long, slow descent.
 "Get ready!"
 Edson shouted.
 Iffy grabbed the strap with one numb hand and let go with the other so that she was half beside and half behind him.